-- effectively employ critical thinking methodology for analyzing and resolving organizational issues
+- Effectively employ critical thinking methodology for analyzing and resolving organizational issues.

-- demonstrate the communication skills required in today’s diverse, team-oriented workplaces
+- Demonstrate the communication skills required in today’s diverse, team-oriented workplaces.

-- integrate the leadership and interpersonal competencies that are essential for effective management and administration
+- Integrate the leadership and interpersonal competencies that are essential for effective management and administration.

-Students pursuing the bachelor degree in Administration program are not allowed to complete this minor.
-Also, students should seek approved substitution of minor courses that are counted towards the program core and/or specialization courses.
+Students pursuing the bachelor degree in Administration are not allowed to complete this minor.
+Also, students should seek approved substitution of minor courses that are counted toward the program core and/or specialization courses.
 In other words, students must complete 21 credit hours of approved coursework beyond the core or specialization requirements.

-Administration Minor Courses (21 credits)
+Administration Minor Courses (21 Credits)

 - IT 200 - Foundations of Information Technology*